 More Kansas children are in foster care than ever before.
 Because of this great need, KVC Kansas is looking for more loving foster homes so these children have a safe place to call home, even if only temporarily.
 If you’re interested in fostering children or teens, you may have wondered, “What’s the training class like to prepare myself for taking a child into my home?”
 It’s a 30-hour class usually spread out over 10 weeks, with one 3-hour class per week.
+Another option is to complete the training in two weekends.
 All adults who reside in the home are required to take the class.

 Sarah Nielsen, a current KVC foster parent, said:

 “After the first few classes, I realized how necessary and beneficial they are.
 The information-packed classes got my husband and me thinking and discussing how our family could best serve children in foster care.”

 Cristin Hartranft, another foster parent said:

 “We couldn’t believe we had to take weeks of classes to help these sweet children that needed a home.
 We have kids so couldn’t imagine what more we needed to learn.
 We were proved wrong after the first class.
 The classes helped prepare us for the trauma these kids have been through.
 Afterwards, we wanted more!
 The teachers and material were incredibly helpful!”

 Children in foster care have endured traumatic stress such as abuse, neglect or witnessed violence.
 For most people, even experienced parents, trauma is a new concept.
 The children’s trauma directly affects the way they act, think, interpret (or don’t interpret) and express their own feelings.
 This means parenting children in foster care could look significantly different from parenting children who have not experienced trauma.